avaljotsingh/tau-bench/README.md

 2. Tool calling with preconditions in the form of advice: tool-calling-with-preconditions
 3. Tool calling with preconditions in the form of advice and python code generation: tool-calling-with-preconditions-and-python
 4. Symbolic multi-agent system: orchestrator
-With pre and posty conditions: assertions-agent
+5. With pre and post conditions: assertions-agent

 To run specific tasks, use the `--task-ids` flag.
 For example: